The SSA22 HI Tomography Survey (SSA22-HIT). I. Data Set and Compiled Redshift Catalog: Compiled spectroscopic redshift catalog in the SSA22-Sb1 field

 \section{Compiled spectroscopic redshift catalog in the SSA22-Sb1 field}

-Two types of spectroscopic redshift catalogs, both of which contain not only the SSA22-HIT objects but also previously identified sources, are available in the machine-readable format : one is ``the representative redshift catalog'' excluding duplication among the original references, and the other is ``the complete catalog'' with all available redshift information.
-Both of the catalogs are also available via our website: \url{https://www.icrr.u-tokyo.ac.jp/~mawatari/HIT/PDR/}).
-Short sample versions of the full catalogs are presented in Tables~\ref{aptb:zcat} and \ref{aptb:compzcat}.
+Two types of spectroscopic redshift catalogs, both of which contain not only the SSA22-HIT objects but also previously identified sources, are available in machine-readable format: one is ``the representative redshift catalog'' excluding duplication among the original references (Table \ref{aptb:zcat}), and the other is ``the complete catalog'' with all available redshift information (Table \ref{aptb:col_compzcat}).
+Both of the catalogs are also available via our website (see footnote 9).

-In the representative redshift catalog, names (column~\#1), redshifts (column~\#4), and object type (column~\#7) are extracted from the original references (column~\#6), where we applied the extra redshift calibration to some objects (Section~\ref{sec:otherdata}).
-We set flags for redshift reliability (column~\#5) based on the original references.
-The R.A. (column~\#2) and Dec. (column~\#3) coordinates are measured under our astrometric calibration (Section~\ref{sec:imaging_data} and ~\ref{sec:compcat}).
-AGN types (column~\#8) are determined by matching with the published catalogs or based on visual inspection of the rest-UV emission lines in the SSA22-HIT spectra (Section~\ref{sec:compcat}).
-Column~\#9 represents the reference for the AGN types.

-Because the complete catalog contains as many as 87 columns, most of the columns are hidden in Table~\ref{aptb:compzcat}.
-Column description for the complete catalog is presented in Table~\ref{aptb:col_compzcat}.
+In the representative redshift catalog, names (column~1), redshifts (column~4), and object type (column~7) are extracted from the original references (column~6), where we applied the extra redshift calibration to some objects (Section~\ref{sec:otherdata}).
+We set flags for redshift reliability (column~5) based on the original references.
+The R.A. (column~2) and Decl. (column~3) coordinates are measured under our astrometric calibration (Section~\ref{sec:imaging_data} and ~\ref{sec:compcat}).
+AGN types (column~8) are determined by matching with the published catalogs or based on visual inspection of the rest-UV emission lines in the SSA22-HIT spectra (Section~\ref{sec:compcat}).
+Column~9 represents the reference for the AGN types.
+Because the complete catalog contains as many as 87 columns, individual column descriptions for the complete catalog are presented in Table~\ref{aptb:col_compzcat} instead of a severely truncated sample.